I enlisted my partner to write the introduction to this review, for reasons that shall become obvious. Take it away, Alicia!

 - Third chorus (acceptance of responsibility): “And I know it’s my own damn fault.”
 (Yeah, I really fucked this one up.
 Can’t blame anyone but myself.
 Shee-it.
 Now I know better.)

 We can now answer the question posed in the intro: how did this song become so outrageously popular?
-Yes, it has all the basics of hit: great hook, easy-to-sing melody, engaging instrumentation, solid build to the finish.
+Yes, it has all the basics of hit: a great hook, an easy-to-sing melody, engaging instrumentation and a solid build to the finish.
 But what really makes “Margaritaville” a beloved cultural icon is that it expresses what many Americans yearn for—to let it all go, to have the time to do absolutely nothing, to escape the rat race and start to enjoy life.
-Yeah, the guy’s a drunk who can’t even remember how he got a tattoo, but that’s a much more interesting story than any response to the standard operating question, “How was work today, honey?”
+Yeah, the guy’s a drunk who can’t even remember how he got a tattoo, but that’s a much more interesting story than the typical response to the standard operating question, “How was work today, honey?”

 And I mean that.
 America needs to CHILL THE FUCK OUT.